• StarRed Nucleic Acid Gel Stain (10000 × )|StarRed Nucleic Acid Gel Stain

 • High stability, dye can be added directly after agarose is heated and dissolved.

-• Strong light resistance: stored in brown cryotubes, can be placed under normal light in the laboratory.
+• Strong light resistance: Stored in brown cryotubes, it can be placed under normal light in the laboratory.

 • The signal-to-noise ratio is good, the sample fluorescence signal is strong, and the background signal is low.

-1. If the macromolecular bands are tailing and the separation is not ideal, it is recommended to reduce the amount of DNA marker or nucleic acid sample loaded.
+1. If large molecular bands are tailing and separation is unsatisfactory, it is recommended to reduce the amount of DNA marker or nucleic acid sample loaded.

-2. The gel staining method is not suitable for prefabricated polyacrylamide gels.
+2. The gel staining method is not suitable for precast polyacrylamide gels.
 For polyacrylamide gels, please use the bubble staining method.

 3. For your safety and health, please wear a lab coat and disposable gloves when operating.